Community-Acquired Pneumonia in Adults

 Your treatment may vary based on your symptoms and the type of germ causing the pneumonia.
 If you have severe pneumonia, you will likely need to stay in the hospital for some time.
 If you only have mild symptoms, you can probably get treatment at home.

 Antibiotics are a key treatment for bacterial CAP.
-Your healthcare provider will likely start you on this medicine even before identifying the type of bacteria (or other germ).
+Certain viral forms of CAP may also be treated with antiviral medicine.
+But for many viral causes there is no specific medicine.
+If needed, your healthcare provider will likely start you on an antibiotic or antiviral medicine even before finding out the type of bacteria or virus.
 The type of antibiotic can vary based on the germs known to be in your community, as well as your other health problems.
 Your healthcare provider will want to treat you with an antibiotic that is likely to kill whatever germ is causing your illness.
-But antibiotics don't help in treating viral pneumonia and can often cause more harm than good.
+Antibacterial antibiotics don't help in treating viral pneumonia.
+They can often cause more harm than good.

 If you need to stay in the hospital, you will also need antibiotics specific to your case.
 In some cases, you may need to take these by IV (intravenously).
-Your healthcare provider might first start you on a certain antibiotic and then switch you to another one as your blood tests show what kind of germ is causing your infection.
-You may also need extra support, such as:
+Your healthcare provider might first start you on a certain antibiotic.
+They might then switch you to another as your blood tests show what kind of germ is causing your infection.
+You may also need extra support.
+This includes:

 • Extra oxygen